hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I woke up late which is good for me to get rest.
 I have a referee assignment in the afternoon and soccer practice this evening after dinner.

+11:06 Time to play with SungOh.
+When I return study this: "1.3.11 The Constructor `prototype` Property"